Doula Providers

 - Up to two extended three-hour postpartum visits after the end of a pregnancy.

 If a Medi-Cal member has used all of the visits for the standing recommendation, the member would need an additional recommendation from a physician or other licensed practitioner of the healing arts acting to receive up to nine additional postpartum visits.
-This recommendation can be noted in the member's medical record by the recommending licensed provider, or a member can ask a licensed provider to complete the DHCS Medi-Cal Doula Services Recommendation form for Postpartum Visits and give the signed form to the doula.
+This recommendation can be noted in the member's medical record by the recommending licensed provider, or a member can ask a licensed provider to complete the Medi-Cal Doula Services Recommendation: Additional Postpartum Visits form and give the signed form to the doula.
 The standing recommendation from DHCS cannot be used for additional postpartum visits.
-For more information regarding recommendations, please see the Frequently Asked Questions below.
+For more information regarding recommendations, please see the General Frequently Asked Questions below.

 How to Become a Medi-Cal Doula Provider